bparanj/crystal/electronics/book/basics/applied-electronics.md

 - **Applications**: Online learning, scientific research, data analysis, and academic collaboration.

 Electronics technology continues to evolve, driving innovation and improving efficiency across these and many other fields.
 Its applications are vast and diverse, making it a cornerstone of modern society.

-Electronics technology has permeated nearly every aspect of modern life, enabling innovation and efficiency in various fields.
-Below are some important areas where electronics is applied:

 ### 1. **Communication Systems**
    - **Applications**: